The best things to do in Bellagio, Italy:

 Just ten minutes on foot from Bellagio, the charming fishing village of Pescallo is a quiet, peaceful spot which feels a million miles from the hustle and bustle of the busy town.

-In Pescallo you can swim in the lake and hire a kayak or SUP/ paddleboard.
+In Pescallo you can swim in the lake or do an epic kayak tour.

 There aren’t really any foodie spots in Pescallo, so whilst in Bellagio head to traditional Italian deli Macelleria Salumeria Butti Enrici for some homemade paninos (sandwiches) or meats & cheese before heading down to the village for a picnic on the beach.